ASX tumbles $70b in two days over global recession fears

 On Wall Street, the Dow Jones index shed 838 points, or 3.1 per cent, in the past couple of days.

-The panic selling was triggered by the United States recording its worst manufacturing figures in more than 10 years, and worse-than-expected job figures.
+The plunge was triggered by the United States recording its worst manufacturing figures in more than 10 years, and worse-than-expected private sector job figures.

 It appears the ongoing US-China trade war is starting to hurt America’s economy, which has begun to show signs of faltering.